walles/exactype/README.md

 * Add a .travis.yml build config running the unit tests
 * Get the FeedbackWindow working in landscape mode.
 * Think about which versions of Android we should build for / support
+* Come up with a way of doing code inspections in Travis